konveyor/move2kube-website/docs/transformers/external/starlark.md

 ### Transform

+* `directory_detect()` - It should be implemented to check if there are relevant files in the directory to invoke the transformer.
+* `transform()` - It should be implemented to make changes on the input artifacts and output relevant artifacts for the rest of the transformation journey.

-* `directory_detect()`, `transform()` - These functions are used for Move2Kube transformtion and details can be found [here](https://move2kube.konveyor.io/concepts/transformer#methods).
+More details can be found [here](https://move2kube.konveyor.io/concepts/transformer#methods).

-### QAEngine
+### QA Engine

+The functions related to QA Engine are packaged within `m2k` package and they should be invoked with the package name.

 * `query()` - Used to prompt Users for input.
 The function takes two arguments.

 First is a dictionary with key as variables in the QAEngine's Problem interface and value as value of the variables.

 | Variable (dict key) | Value (dict value) | Type |
 | ----------- | ----------- | ----------- |